Medical Lab Assistant Schools & Accredited Programs

 • Offered by: American Society for Clinical Pathology (ASCP)

 • Prerequisites: There are six ways a candidate can be eligible to earn an MLA certification.
-They are: a high school diploma and completion of a NAACLS approved Clinical Assistant (CA) program, a high school diploma, and a 50-week U.S. military medical laboratory training course, a high school diploma and two years of full-time clinical experience as a laboratory assistant, an associate’s degree and one year of full-time clinical experience as a laboratory assistant, a valid ASCP Phlebotomy Technician (PBT) certification and one year of full-time clinical experience as a laboratory assistant, a high school diploma, or successful completion of an acceptable two-part formal structured medical laboratory assistant (MLA) program, and six months of full-time clinical experience as a laboratory assistant.
-Candidates must also pass a 100-question multiple choice exam.
+They are: a high school diploma and completion of a NAACLS-approved Clinical Assistant (CA) program; a high school diploma and a 50-week U.S. military medical laboratory training course; a high school diploma and two years of full-time clinical experience as a laboratory assistant; an associate’s degree and one year of full-time clinical experience as a laboratory assistant; a valid ASCP Phlebotomy Technician (PBT) certification and one year of full-time clinical experience as a laboratory assistant; and a high school diploma, successful completion of an acceptable two-part formal structured medical laboratory assistant (MLA) program, and six months of full-time clinical experience as a laboratory assistant.
+Candidates must also pass a 100-question multiple-choice exam.

 • Renewal: The MLA certificate must be renewed every three years and must be accompanied by nine points of learning activities for the Credential Maintenance Program (CMP).